hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/configurations.md

 We can configure Redis server using [redis.conf](https://redis.io/docs/management/config-file/) file.
 Alternatively, we can configure Redis server by [passing arguments via command line](https://redis.io/docs/management/config/#passing-arguments-via-the-command-line) when fewer configuration variables need to be set.

 ## Single node configuration
-After installing Redis, by default it runs on localhost (`127.0.0.1`) at port `6379` by default.
+After installing Redis, by default it runs on localhost (`127.0.0.1`) at port `6379`.
 Hence, port `6379` is unavailable for binding with the public IP of the remote server.
 Thus, we need to use any other random available port of the remote machine.

 For a single node Redis server, we need to set:
 - `--port` option providing the port number